blogindex/blogindex.xyz/DEVELOPMENT.md

 ## Deploying

-See [dev/docker/deploy](dev/docker/deploy) for a docker-compose file to deploy the app for testing
+See [docker/blogindex](docker/blogindex) for a docker-compose file to deploy the api for testing